Onemanwolf/xUnit.netHandsOn/How_Session/Create_Test_Project.md

         }
 ```

-2. Now lets lose all of the newing up of the sut in each test.
+2. Now lets lose all of the new up of the sut in each test.

 Form this: